trambarhq/relaks-wordpress-example/README.md

 * [pfj.trambar.io](https://pfj.trambar.io)
 * [et.trambar.io](https://et.trambar.io)

-Both are hosted on the same AWS [A1 medium instance](https://aws.amazon.com/ec2/instance-types/a1/).
-It's powered by a single core of a [Graviton CPU](https://www.phoronix.com/scan.php?page=article&item=ec2-graviton-performance&num=1) and backed by 2G of RAM.
-In terms of computational resources, we have roughly one fourth that of a phone.
+Both are hosted on the same AWS [A1 medium instance](https://aws.amazon.com/ec2/instance-types/a1/), powered by a single core of a [Graviton CPU](https://www.phoronix.com/scan.php?page=article&item=ec2-graviton-performance&num=1) and backed by 2G of RAM.
+In terms of computational capability, we have roughly one fourth that of a phone.
 Not much.
 For our system though, it's more than enough.
 Most requests will result in cache hits.
 Nginx will spend most of its time sending data already in memory.
 We'll be IO-bound long before we're CPU-bound.

 [pfj.trambar.io](https://pfj.trambar.io) obtains its data from a test WordPress instance running on the same server.
 It's populated with random lorem ipsum text.
 You can log into the [WordPress admin page](https://pfj.trambar.io/wp-admin/) and post a article using the account `bdickus` (password: `incontinentia`).
 Publication of a new article will trigger a cache purge.
 The article should appear in the front page automatically after 30 seconds or so (no need to hit refresh button).